 The Task Force conducted its work from early April through June of 2019.
 Task Force Chair, Ann Gabriel, presented a draft version of the 2019 Citizen Financial Review Task Force Report to City Council at its July 8 Meeting.
-Council members will be reviewing this document over summer recess, with the intent of further discussion and action in the fall.
-Please check back in August for additional updates.
+Council members reviewed this document over summer recess, and adopted Resolution 13-2019 to accept the Report on August 26, 2019.

 The Task Force was charged with the following:

 - Review the report of the 2014 Task Force.

 - Determine the extent to which recommendations have been implemented; evaluate whether desired outcomes were achieved for each implemented recommendation, or if not, determine if each recommendation is still valid at this time.

 - Undertake a high-level review of the City’s current financial status and overall outlook.

 - Undertake a high level assessment of existing service levels to verify alignment with community needs and/or expectations.